goggeo/BOAZ_beta/README.md

                         not provided.
   -wm [WATERMARK], --watermark [WATERMARK]
-                        Add watermark to the binary (0 for False, 1 or no value for True) -s [SIGN_CERTIFICATE], --sign-certificate [SIGN_CERTIFICATE]
+                        Add watermark to the binary (0 for False, 1 or no value for True) -d, --self-deletion   Enable self-deletion of the binary after execution -af, --anti-forensic  Enable anti-forensic functions to clean the execution traces.
+  -icon                 Enable icon for the output binary.
+  -s [SIGN_CERTIFICATE], --sign-certificate [SIGN_CERTIFICATE]
                         Optional: Sign the output binary and copy metadata from another binary to your output.
 If a website or filepath is provided, use it.
 Defaults to interactive mode if no argument is provided.

+    loader modules:
+    1. Custom Stack syscalls with threadless execution (local injection)
+    2. APC test alert
+    3. Sifu syscall
+    4. UUID manual injection
+    5. Remote mockingJay
+    6. Local thread hijacking
+    7. Function pointer invoke local injection
+    8. Ninja_syscall2
+    9. RW local mockingJay
+    10. Ninja syscall 1
+    11. Sifu Divide and Conquer syscall
+    12. [Your custom loader here]
+    14. Exit the process without executing the injected shellcode
+    15. Syswhispers2 classic native API calls
+    16. Classic userland API calls (VirtualAllcEx --> WriteProcessMemory --> Cre-ateRemoteThread)
+    17. Sifu SysCall with Divide and Conquer
+    18. Classic userland API calls with WriteProcessMemoryAPC
+    19. DLL overloading
+    20. Stealth new Injection (WriteProcessMemoryAPC + DLL overloading) 21.
+    22.
+    23.
+    24.
+    25.
+    26. Stealth new Injection (3 WriteProcessMemoryAPC variants + custom DLL overloading + custom dynamic API-hashing)
+    27. Stealth new Injection (3 Custom WriteProcessMemoryAPC variants + custom DLL overloading + custom dynamic API-hashing + Halo's gate patching)
+    28. Halo's gate patching syscall injection + Custom write code to Process Memory by either MAC or UUID convertor + invisible dynamic loading (no loadModuleHandle, loadLibrary, GetProcessAddress)
+    31. MAC address injection
+    32. Stealth new injection (Advanced)
+    33. Indirect Syscall + Halo gate + Custom Call Stack
+    37. Stealth new loader (Advanced, evade memory scan)
+    38. A novel PI with APC write method and phantom DLL overloading execution (CreateThread pointed to a memory address of UNMODIFIED DLL.)
+    39. Custom Stack PI (remote) with threadless execution
+    40. Custom Stack PI (remote) Threadless DLL Notification Execution
+    41. Custom Stack PI (remote) with Decoy code execution
+    48. Stealth new loader + Syscall breakpoints handler with memory guard AKA Sifu breakpoint handler (hook on NtResumeThread)
+    49. Stealth new loader + Syscall breakpoints handler with memory guard evasion AKA Sifu breakpoint handler (hook on NtCreateThreadEx, with Decoy address, PAGE_NOACCESS and XOR)
+    51. Stealth new loader + Syscall breakpoints handler with memory guard evasion AKA Sifu breakpoint handler (hook on ntdll!RtlUserThreadStart and kernel32!BaseThreadInitThunk, with Decoy address, PAGE_NOACCESS and XOR)
+    52. RoP gadgets as the trampoline code to execute the magic code.
+    53.
+    54. Stealth new loader + Exception handler + Syscall breakpoints handler with memory guard evasion AKA Sifu breakpoint handler (hook on ntdll!RtlUserThreadStart and kernel32!BaseThreadInitThunk, with Decoy address, PAGE_NOACCESS and XOR)
+    56. This is a fork of Loader 37 with additional features.
+If -ldr flag is not provided, loader will add module (contains the shellcode) to the PEB module lists manually using code from Dark library.
+    57. A fork of loader 51 with XOR replaced with RC4 encryption offered by SystemFunction032/033.
+    58. VEH add hanlder.
+Add ROP Trampoliine to the kernel32!BaseThreadInitThunk for additional complexity to analyse.
+    59. SEH add hanlder.
+Add ROP Trampoliine to the kernel32!BaseThreadInitThunk for additional complexity to analyse.
+    60. Use Page guard to trigger first exception to set debug registers without using NtGetContextThread --> NtSetContextThread
+    61. Use Page guard to trigger first exception to set debug registers without using NtGetContextThread --> NtSetContextThread + Use VEH to set up breakpoints Dr0~Dr3, Dr7.
+Then use VCH to execute the code.
+So, no registers and stack pointer and instruction pointer changed in VEH.
+    62. New loader in progress.
+    63. Remote version of custom module loading loader 37.
+Remote module injection.
+    64.
+    65. Advanced VMT hooking with custom module loader 37.
+    66. A fork of L-65, with additional features such as optional PPID spoofing, multiple shellcode and DLL injection mitigation policies enabled on remote process.
+    67. A fork of L-65, with strange trampoline code to execute the magic code in both local and remote process.
+    68. New loader in progress.
+    69. A fork of L-61, manually set VEH and VCH and clean ups by remove the CrossProcessFlags from TEB->PEB.
+    ...
+    73. VT Pointer threadless process injection, can be invoked with decoy address to any function or triggered by injected application (e.g. explorer).
+Memory guard available with RC4 entryption and PAGE_NOACCESS.
+    74. VT Pointer threadless process injection, can be invoked with decoy address to any function or triggered by injected application (e.g. explorer).
+Memory guard available with RC4 entryption and PAGE_NOACCESS.
+The VirtualProtect is being called within code cave.

+    75. Dotnet JIT threadless process injection. (coming soon)
+    76. Module List PEB Entrypoint threadless process injection.  (coming soon)

 ```